IIITLucknowSWEngg/CSAICSABTeam007/Assignment1/URD.md

-# User Requirements Document (URD) for YouTube
+# User Requirements Document (URD) for YouTube Clone

 ## 1. Introduction
-YouTube is a video-sharing platform that allows users to upload, view, share, comment on, and interact with videos.
+YouTube Clone is a video-sharing platform that allows users to upload, view, share, comment on, and interact with videos.
 This document outlines the functional and non-functional requirements of the platform to ensure a seamless user experience.

 ## 2. Purpose
 The purpose of this URD is to define the key features and functionalities expected from YouTube, ensuring the platform meets user needs effectively.